-The program's 25 year-round drop-off sites provided 99.9% of the state's residents access to a drop-off site within 15 miles.
+PaintCare protocol: Including all the program's 324 year-round drop-off sites in the distribution analysis 114 sites outside of urban areas and 210 sites within urban areas), provided 98.6% of the state's residents access to a year-round drop-off site within 15 miles.
+When supplemental sites were included, coverage increased to 99.2%.

 Density Criterion.
-Provide one drop-off site for every 50,000 residents of an Urban Area.
+Provide one additional drop-off site for every 50,000 residents of an Urban Area.